 In January 2017 the Invasive Species Council and Monash University School of Biological Sciences, with support from the Ian Potter Foundation, began an environmental biosecurity risks and pathways project.

-The project will establish a best practice method for identifying priorities that can be applied to other groups of organisms and create an open-source information platform that will allow for regular updates.
+The project establishes a best practice method for identifying priorities that can be applied to other groups of organisms and create an open-source information platform that will allow for regular updates.

-The first stage of the project will address insects.
+The first stage of the project addresses insects.
 The work will extend to plant pathogens if funds can be secured.